The Public (film): Production

 In December 2016, it was announced that Alec Baldwin, Jena Malone, Taylor Schilling and Rhymefest would be joining Emilio Estevez in the film.
 A few days later, it was announced that Gabrielle Union had been cast in the film.
 In January 2017, it was announced that Christian Slater, Jeffrey Wright and Michael Kenneth Williams had also joined the cast of the film.

 Filming began in January 2017 in Cincinnati, Ohio.
 Composers Tyler Bates and Joanne Higginbottom wrote the score for the film.

 Release

 The Public held its first screening as the opening night selection at the Santa Barbara International Film Festival on January 31, 2018.
 It was screened multiple times at the June 2018 meeting of the American Library Association, followed by a Q&A with Emilio Estevez.
 Its official world premiere was later held on September 9, 2018, at the Toronto International Film Festival.

-In January 2019, Universal Pictures Home Entertainment Content Group acquired US distribution rights to The Public, with Greenwich Entertainment being assigned by Universal for the film's theatrical release.
+In January 2019, Universal Pictures Home Entertainment Content Group acquired American distribution rights to The Public, with Greenwich Entertainment being assigned by Universal for the film's theatrical release.
 The film was released in the United States on April 5, 2019.